eacabbi/eacabbi.github.io/index.md

 <details>
 <summary><b> Abstract. </b></summary>

-We document the consequences of losing a job across countries using a harmonized research design.
+We document the consequences of losing a job across countries using a harmonized research design applied to seven matched employer-employee datasets.
 Workers in Denmark and Sweden experience the lowest earnings declines following job displacement, while workers in Italy, Spain, and Portugal experience losses three times as high.
-French and Austrian workers face earnings losses somewhere in-between.
-Key to these differences is that Southern European workers are less likely to find employment following displacement.
-Loss of employer-specific wage premiums accounts for 40% to 95% of within country wage declines.
-The use of active labor market policies predicts a significant portion of the cross-country heterogeneity in earnings losses.
+French and Austrian workers face earnings losses somewhere in between.
+Key to these differences is that southern European workers are less likely to find employment following displacement.
+Loss of employer-specific wage premiums explains a substantial portion of wage losses in all countries.

 </details>

 ---